 Article 3.
 Administration of the Compensation Payment

-In case of the persons defined in Subparagraph 1(a) of Article 2 the Compensation is paid under the following conditions:
+Compensation to the persons defined in Subparagraph 1(a) of Article 2 is paid under the following conditions:

-Every month, no later than on the 15th of the month following the corresponding month (i.e. the month when the person did not receive the salary) the employer shall submit to the Revenue Service the form provided for in the annex of this Program with the information about those employees who satisfy the requirements of Subparagraph 1(a) of Article 2 of this Program.
+Every month, no later than 15th of the month following the corresponding month (i.e. the month when the person did not receive the salary) the employer shall submit to the Revenue Service the form provided for in the annex of this Program with the information about those employees who satisfy the requirements of Subparagraph 1(a) of Article 2 of this Program.
 The information shall include the following:

 a.a) The employee’s name, surname, and personal number;